Universal Security Instruments (NYSEAMERICAN:UUU) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a report released on Wednesday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com started coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research report sent to investors on Tuesday morning.
+The firm issued a hold rating on the stock.

-Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) last posted its quarterly earnings data on Tuesday, February 20th.
-The company reported $0.04 earnings per share (EPS) for the quarter.
-The firm had revenue of $4.66 million for the quarter.
-Universal Security Instruments had a net margin of 1.74% and a return on equity of 6.76%.
+Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) last issued its earnings results on Tuesday, February 20th.
+The company reported $0.04 EPS for the quarter.
+Universal Security Instruments had a return on equity of 6.76% and a net margin of 1.74%.
+The business had revenue of $4.66 million during the quarter.

 About Universal Security Instruments